 Commitments and Contingencies

-Included below is a discussion of the Company's various future commitments and contingencies as of December 31, 2024.
+Included below is a discussion of the Company's various future commitments and contingencies as of December 31, 2025.
 The Company has provided accruals where necessary for contingent liabilities, based on ASC 450, Contingencies, when it has determined that a liability is probable and reasonably estimable.
 The Company continuously assesses the potential liability related to the Company's pending litigation and revises its estimates when additional information becomes available.
 Additionally, the Company currently expenses all legal costs as they are incurred.
-The commitments and contingencies under these arrangements are not recorded in the accompanying consolidated balance sheets.

-Pursuant to the Plan, claims against the Company were discharged without recovery in each of the following consolidated cases (the “Cases”):
+Pursuant to the Plan, claims against the Company were discharged without recovery in each of the following consolidated cases:

 • In re SandRidge Energy, Inc. Securities Litigation, Case No. 5:12-cv-01341-LRW, USDC, Western District of Oklahoma (“In re SandRidge Energy, Inc. Securities Litigation”); and